qubs/signew/README.md

     exec /usr/local/bin/uwsgi --emperor /etc/uwsgi/sites
     ```
-9. Install Nginx with the following command:
+8. Install NGINX with the following command:
     ```shell
     sudo apt-get install nginx
     ```
-10. Create a server configuration file by typing `sudo nano /etc/nginx/sites-available/your.url.com`, replacing
+9. Create a server configuration file by typing `sudo nano /etc/nginx/sites-available/your.url.com`, replacing
 the example URL with your own.
 We recommend something like `sign.myorg.com`.
-11. Paste in the following content:
+10. Paste in the following content:
     ```
     server {
         listen 80;